u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/accounting_localization.rst

 .. warning::

-    This tutorial requires knowledge about how to build a module in Odoo (see :doc:`../tutorials/getting_started`).
+    This tutorial requires knowledge about how to build a module in Thrive Bureau ERP (see :doc:`../tutorials/getting_started`).